gnebehay/gnebehay.com/contents/index.md

----
 title: About me
-template: page.jade
----

 <div class='sidecolumn'>
   <img style='border: 2px solid black' width='200' src='portrait.jpg' alt='My portrait' />
 </div>

-I am a PhD student at the Safety and Security Department of the Austrian Institute of Technology, where I am working together with [Roman Pflugfelder][1].
+I am a PhD student at the Safety and Security Department of the Austrian Institute of Technology, where I am working together with Roman Pflugfelder.
 My PhD supervisor is [Horst Bischof][2] from the Institute for Computer Graphics and Vision at the Graz University of Technology.